AnomalousBit/ascii85_native/README.md

 ## Why ascii85_native?
 This gem is being used for performance improvements in my fork of the [pdf-reader gem](https://github.com/AnomalousBit/pdf-reader)

-After generating a flamegraph for a performance analysis of parsing several hundred PDF files, this gem reduced execution time by over 60% when compared to the ascii85 gem used by [pdf-reader gem](https://github.com/yob/pdf-reader).
+After generating a flamegraph for a performance analysis of parsing several hundred PDF files, this gem improved execution times by nearly 60x when compared to the ascii85 gem used by [pdf-reader gem](https://github.com/yob/pdf-reader).
+YMMV.

 ## License
 MIT Licensed, please review the LICENSE file for details and rights.